grapoza/vue-tree/docs/index.md

   state: {
     expanded: true,
     selected: false
-    // No input state here; to let complex radio button groupings work, state value is bound to a tree-level property. disabled, however, is valid here for radio buttons.
+    // No input state here; to let complex radio button groupings work, state value is
+    // bound to a tree-level property. disabled, however, is valid here for radio buttons.
   },
   children: []
 }
 ```

+The properties below can be specified for each node.

 | Prop                 | Type            | Description                                                 | Default value                     | Required |
 |:---------------------|:----------------|:------------------------------------------------------------|:----------------------------------|:---------|